dracoooooo/Plume-Artifacts/README.md

 **Reproduce Table 5:**

-Run the following command to let the tools execute the test cases.
+Run the following command to let the tools execute the test cases:
-The output of the tool will be recorded in `/Reproduce/table5.json`:

 ```bash
 python3 reproduce_table5.py
 ```

+Running the script takes a few minutes.
+The outputs of the tools will be recorded in `/Reproduce/table5.json`.

 Manual analysis of the tool's output is required.
 The expected result for each test case is either false or reject.
 If a tool returns true or accepts a test case, it indicates that the tool has failed that test case.